SumoLogic/sumologic-content/Amazon_Web_Services/EC2/Host_Metrics_OTEL/Comments/README.md

 # Comments
-Please provide a comment for this content by following the guidelines below:
+Please provide a review/comment for this content by following the guidelines below:

+- Select the **Comments** folder.
 - Open the **Comments.json** file.
 - Select Edit (pen icon).
-- Add a new line below the current comments, and paste in your ratings/comments using the following schema:
+- Add a new line below the current comments, and paste in your review/comment using the following schema:

         {
             "reviewer":"[githubid/name]",